ipinfo/node/README.md

 The client constructor accepts a `timeout` parameter in milliseconds that controls the timeout of requests.
 It defaults to `5000` i.e. 5 seconds.

+A timeout of `0` disables the timeout feature.

 ##### TypeScript

 ```typescript